OneRouter/vite-plugin-onerouter-pages/README.md

 ```

-It follows Next.js style file system based routing rules and route files named `index` to the root of the pages directory.
+It follows Next.js style file system based routing rules and route files named `index` to the root of the screens directory.
 You can check their docs [here](https://nextjs.org/docs/routing/introduction).